 Revenue is recognized during the period it is earned.
 Donated or contributed land, buildings and equipment, investments, services and gifts-in-kind are recorded at fair value when received.
-ChildFund received approximately \$10,000,000 of in-kind media and broadcast time in the form of public service announcements during the year ended June 30, 2011.
+ChildFund received approximately \$3,285,000 of gifts-in-kind shoes during the year ended June 30, 2012.
+The fair value of gifts-in-kind shoes are recorded using an exit value approach.
+Approximately \$1,950,000 of gifts-in-kind shoes yet to be distributed was included in accounts receivable and other assets at June 30, 2012.
+ChildFund received approximately \$15,800,000 and \$10,000,000 of in-kind media and broadcast time in the form of public service announcements during the years ended June 30, 2012 and 2011, respectively.
 The public service announcements, which have been featured in major magazines, airports, high traffic malls and shopping centers, were designed to educate the public about the challenges faced in ChildFund's program communities.
 ChildFund uses a third party purchasing agency to secure its public service announcements from media outlets as well as to estimate their fair value under an exit value approach, using billing rates normally charged to other customers under similar circumstances.